Christian Dior famously said, “A woman’s perfume tells more about her than her handwriting.”

-Where the shelves were once split into rich woods for men and powdery petals for women, today’s more progressive perfume houses are thinking beyond this to create signature scents designed with everyone in mind.
+Once upon a time the shelves were once split into rich woods for men and powdery petals for women.
+Today’s more progressive perfume houses are thinking beyond this to create signature scents designed with everyone in mind.

 The key to the creation of a unisex fragrance is how successfully these traditionally male and female scents are integrated to create balance.